rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

 ## Updating

-You can update an object’s attributes and save it to the database using the `updateAttributes` method
+The fastest way to add or update object attributes is to save to the database using the `update_attributes` method:

-NOTE: This is the fastest way to add or update item attributes.

 JavaScript syntax:
     :::javascript